aliomar/ML-of-Legends-/README.md

 -Suggest what runes/items to buy on a certain champion (taking enemy champions into account)
 -Suggest what champions to play against enemy team comps
 -Track data of winrate based on different factors (time of day, games played in 1 session, whether you're playing with friends, etc)
--Do it all with a good looking UI
+-Track enemy team's total gold in real time (based on their farm + time in game) -Do it all with a good looking UI
 -Profit 💵